cinqmarsmedia/Copy-Editor-A-RegEx-Puzzle-Game/README.md

 The game uses the Ionic Framework, Angular and Electron as its foundation.
 It was built using Node version 10, other versions have not been tested but should work in theory.

-1) Install Node.js if not already on system.
+1) Install Node.js if not already on system, version 10.15 is recommended.
+You can easily change node versions using [nvm](https://github.com/nvm-sh/nvm)
 2) Download the codebase and **cd** into the root directory
 3) run **npm install** to download dependencies
 4) run **npm rebuild node-sass** (sometimes necessary before npm start will work, especially on Windows)